 - The plan for the test - Whether you request for Standby Testing, Arranged Testing and Extended Time or Other Accommodations.

-- Online Registration Method You can register for the ACT test through the online method by logging into your 'ACT Web Account.'
+- Online Registration Method You can register online by logging into your 'ACT Web Account.'

-- Mail Registration Method You can register for the ACT test by posting the ACT application form included in the 'Register-by-Mail Packet' that can be downloaded from the website: http://actstudent.org/forms/stud_req.html along with the other required documents.
+- Mail Registration Method You can register for the test by posting the ACT application form included in the 'Register-by-Mail Packet' that can be downloaded from the following website: http://actstudent.org/forms/stud_req.html.
+You will also have to send other relevant documents along with the filled in registration form.
 However, to apply through mail, you must be less than 13 years old or you should be unable to pay the test fee through a credit card or the other payment options available for online registration.
-You must know about the five essentials given in this article before registering for the ACT test, in order to have a smooth registration experience.
+You must know about the five essentials given in this article before you begin the registration process, so that you are able to apply for the test without any hitch.
 You can refer to the FAQ section at the official website of ACT (http://actstudent.org/faq/signup.html) to know more details.